 Despite popular belief, the amount of waste going into the digester is almost equal to the amount coming out, however the quality of the waste is altered for the better (less odor, better fertilizer, organic load reduced, less polluting).

 Waste coming out of the digester can be separated (solid/liquid): the solid part can be composted and the liquid part can be used as liquid fertilizer or can be treated further and disposed of.

 So why make biogas?

 It always costs money to get rid of waste.
 If it doesn’t cost you anything, you are probably creating an environmental hazard.
 By putting a digester in your waste treatment chain you introduce a potential revenue center.

-On a farm the manure is not considered to be a waste but a fertilizer.
+For example,the manure is not considered to be a waste but a fertilizer on a farm.
 By installing a digester the farmer can profit from the biogas by reducing odors and enhancing the fertilizing value of the manure.

-In an agro-food industry the digester can be used as a primary waste treatment unit where the biogas is used to offset some energy cost in the plant and to reduce the size of the secondary waste treatment.
+In an agro-food industry, the digester can be used as a primary waste treatment unit where the biogas is used to offset some energy costs in the plant and to reduce the size of the secondary waste treatment.

 How much does it cost and how much can I make?